Infos & Portals

 In cooperation with the Federal Ministry for Europe, Integration and Foreign Affairs, the Federal Ministry of the Interior, the Federal Ministry for Labour, Social Affairs and Consumer Protection, the Austrian UNESCO Commission, and the interest representations for the arts, the Federal Chancellery has compiled a guide that summarises all regulations and issues relevant for artistic work.
-It is designed to provide information for creative artists coming to Austria, as well as for organisers of cultural events who extend invitations to Austria, and support them in realising their artistic projects.
+It is designed to provide information for creative artists coming to Austria, as well as for organisers of cultural events who invite artists to Austria, and support them in realising their artistic projects.
 The guide covers the following subjects:

 - Entry and stay for a duration of up to 6 months,

-- Residence of more than six months,
+- Residency of more than six months,

 "Creative Europe" is a new program of the European Union for the cultural and creative sector in Europe for the period of 2014 till 2020.
 The legal basis is the EU Regulation No. 1295/2013 of the European Parliament and of the Council.

-- Promoting cultural and linguist diversity
+- Promoting cultural and linguistic diversity

 - Strengthening competitiveness